 Important: a note about Tesco Bank payments

 Before you dive into our guide, we wanted to let you know that this article is about how various forms of digital wallet payments work, including Apple Pay and Google Pay.

 What are digital wallets?

-Digital wallets are a way to virtually store your debit or credit cards on your phone so you can pay for things quickly.
+Digital wallets are a way to virtually store your debit or credit cards on your phone and wearables so you can pay for things quickly.
 It also saves you having to carry cash around, or even your card.

 If you've ever paid contactless with your debit or credit card, then you're well on your way to knowing how digital wallets work.